releng-tool/releng-tool-docs/content/index.md

 type is a script-based package, where users can define custom scripts for various stages.
 A package does not need to handle every stage.
-Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types, and SCons) for projects using common build systems.
+Helper package types are available (e.g. autotools, Cargo, CMake, Make, Meson, various Python types and SCons) for projects using common build systems.

 While releng-tool assists in configuring and building projects, it does not aim to provide a perfect sandbox for the process.
-Users are responsible for defining the compilers/toolchains used and managing the interaction between the staging/target area and the host system.
+Users are responsible for defining the compilers/toolchains used and managing the interaction between the staging/target area with the host system.

 :::{toctree}
 :maxdepth: 5